unas0706/weather_now/README.md

-# 🌦️ Interactive Weather Report App
+# 🌦️ Interactive Weather Now

 An elegant and interactive **weather application** built using **React**, **Leaflet**, and **Open-Meteo API**.
 This app automatically detects the user's current location, shows live weather details, and allows clicking anywhere on the map to view weather data for that exact point — all styled using **custom CSS** designed from scratch.